python-pillow/Pillow/docs/handbook/image-file-formats.rst

 BLP
 ^^^

-BLP is the Blizzard Mipmap Format is a texture format used in World of Warcraft.
+BLP is the Blizzard Mipmap Format, a texture format used in World of Warcraft.
 Pillow supports reading ``JPEG`` Compressed or raw ``BLP1`` images, and all types of ``BLP2`` images.